 In contrast, the tomb of Shaohao is a humble grassy mound that stands a few meters behind Shouqiu.
 The only signs of ornamentation are a stone altar and tablet inscribed with its name.

-In the early part of the eleventh-century AD, the Northern Song dynasty Emperor Zhenzhong decreed that the city of Qufu to be moved to the area surrounding Shouqiu and also ordered the constriction of the Jingling palace near to the site in honor of the Yellow Emperor.
+In the early part of the eleventh-century AD, the Northern Song dynasty Emperor Zhenzhong decreed that the city of Qufu to be moved to the area surrounding Shouqiu and also ordered the construction of the Jingling palace near to the site in honor of the Yellow Emperor.

 Subsequently, plans were made to build four huge stone steles in the palace complex.
 Two of these tablets still survive today, and stand opposite each other separated by a small lake.
 The one on the east side has no inscriptions on it and is popularly known as the “Misery of the Ten Thousand People Stele”.
 The one on the west is called “Celebrate Long Life Stele.”
 Both steles are over 50 feet high, with the “Misery of the Ten Thousand People Stele” being the slightly taller of the two.
 It’s also heavier, weighing in at 250 tons.
 No prizes for guessing where its name came from.